 The Corporate Nature of the Christian Life

 There are many passages that deal with the individual life as a believer.
-But there are just as many that focus on the corporate life of the body of Christ.
-And many of those that speak to individuals do so concerning living in relationship as a part of the body.
+But there are just as many that focus on the corporate life of Jesus’ body.
+And many of those that speak to individuals do so concerning being in relationship as a part of the body.